Meet the Pros

 Guillermo competed in the US Open & Wimbledon and won several satellite events.
 He attained a world ranking in the 100’s having memorable matches with John McEnroe, Arthur Ashe, Ilie Nastase and Vitas Gerulaitis.
 He is certified by the USPTA and was USPTA Volunteer Coach of the Year.
 He is a USTA clinician and CTC coach.

 Gus Alcayaga - Tournament Training Program Director

 Gus was a world ranked Argentinan ATP tour and Junior Player.
-He has worked closely with Junior Tennis for the last 15 years.
+He has worked closely with Junior Tennis for the last 25 years.
 Gus is certified by USPTA, PTR, USRSA and works with the USTA High Performance Coaching Program.
 He currently works with National and Eastern ranked junior players.
 Gus serves as a USTA Junior Team Tennis Coordinator for the Metro area.

 Senior Professional Staff

 Jamie has been USPTA certified since 2004.
 In that time she coached tennis on Sanibel and Captiva Islands in Florida and in Seattle, Washington.
 While in Seattle, she served as the Manager of the Nordstrom Tennis Center at the University of Washington for the Division I Women's and Men's Husky Tennis Teams.
 At UW, Jamie was an integral part of both athletic programs, coordinating team and tournament logistics for the Huskies' home events.
 In additon to her love for tennis, she grew up playing competitive soccer as a youth Olympic Development Soccer Player and was a four year starter in college.
 Jamie holds certifications in Cardio Tennis and CPR through the Red Cross.